terramate-io/terramate/docs/codegen/generate-hcl.md

 }
 ```

-Will only generate code for stacks that define the global `generate_file` to true.
+Will only generate the file for stacks that define the expression
+`tm_length(global.list) > 0` evaluates to true.

 ## Partial Evaluation